zubkov-andrei/pg_profile/doc/pg_profile.md

   * *server* is a server name
   * *result* is a result of taken sample.
 It can be 'OK' if sample was taken successively, and will contain error text in case of exception
   * *elapsed* is a time elapsed taking a sample for *server*
-* **take_sample(server name)**
+* **take_sample(server name [, skip_sizes boolean])**
   Will collect a sample for specified server.
-Use it, for example, when you want to use different sampling frequencies, or if you want to take samples in parallel using several sessions.
+Use it, for example, when you want to use different sampling frequencies, or if you want to take explicit sample on a server.
+  * *server* - name of a server to take sample
+  * *skip_sizes* - override server relation size collection policy.
+Policy applies only when *skip_size* argument is omitted or set to null. *false* value of *skip_sizes* argument cause take sample with relation sizes, while *true* will cause skipping relation sizes collection during a sample.
 * **show_samples([server name,] [days integer])**
   Returns a table, containing existing samples of a *server* (*local* server assumed if *server* is omitted) for *days* last days (all existing samples if omitted):
   ```